openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 * In `Module 4`_, you will learn how to calculate a sample-based estimate of area and error.
 You will learn how to use stratified random sampling and verification image analysis to calculate area and error estimates based on the classification you create in `Module 2`_.
 You will also learn about some key documentation steps in preparation for `Module 5`_.
 * In `Module 5`_, you will learn about documenting and archiving your area estimation project.
 The information in this step is required for your project to be replicated by yourself or your colleagues in the future (either for additional areas or points in time).

-These exercises include step-by-step directions and are built to facilitate learning through reading and by doing.
+These exercises include step-by-step directions and are built to facilitate learning through reading and practice.
 This article will be accompanied by short videos, which will visually illustrate the steps described in the text.

 .. graphviz::

     digraph process {
-           mosaic [label="Mosaic Image creation", href="#mosaic-generation-landsat-sentinel-2", shape=box];
+           mosaic [label="Mosaic image creation", href="#mosaic-generation-landsat-sentinel-2", shape=box];
            classif [label="Image classification", href="#image-classification", shape=box];
-           change [label="Two dates change detection", href="#image-change-detection", shape=box];
+           change [label="Two-date change detection", href="#image-change-detection", shape=box];
-           sample [label="Sample based area and error", href="#sample-based-estimation-of-area-and-accuracy", shape=box];
+           sample [label="Sample-based area and error", href="#sample-based-estimation-of-area-and-accuracy", shape=box];
            doc [label="Documentation", href="#documentation-and-archiving", shape=box];
            mosaic -> classif;
            mosaic -> change;